Sean Kern

-Sean Kern is an American water polo player.
+Sean Kern (born July 11, 1978) is an American water polo player.
 His position is center forward (two-meter offense).
 During his water polo career, Kern was a four-time All-American, two-time National Player of the Year, two-time NCAA champion and three-time UCLA scoring leader.
 After his 1999 season, Kern was honored as the first-ever male recipient to receive the Peter J. Cutino Award.
 At the 2000 Sydney Olympics, he scored 3 goals for the US team.